A Spatial-channel-temporal-fused Attention for Spiking Neural Networks: Methods

 \section{Methods}

-In this section, we first describe the leaky-integrate-and-fire~(LIF) neuron model used in this study, then introduce the structure of the SCTFA module and the learning method of SCTFA-SNN models in detail.
+In this section, we first describe the leaky-integrate-and-fire~(LIF) neuron model used in this study, and then introduce the structure of the SCTFA module and the learning method of the SCTFA-SNN model in detail.